Intensive Outpatient Program (IOP) For Addiction Treatment

 An Intensive Outpatient Program (IOP) is the next progression in your recovery once you complete residential treatment, and it can also be an option for those with less severe forms of addiction.
 By going to the Intensive Outpatient Program (IOP) at Recovery in Motion, you’ll have more freedom while you learn to embrace your recovery while still receiving the treatment and supervision that you need.
 It’s been proven that the longer you stay in treatment, the better your chances are at long-term sobriety.
 This is why it’s always recommended that you continue to receive help for as long as you can.

-Transitioning from Residential to an Intensive Outpatient Program (IOP)
+Transitioning to Continued Care with an Intensive Outpatient Program

 The Intensive Outpatient Program is also a great option for anyone who is in the early stages of addiction.
 If the addiction has not been prolonged for an extended period of time, it may be more beneficial for you to go through the program without being in residential treatment.
 The staff at Recovery in Motion can help you make this decision.
 Sometimes it is beneficial for a person to continue living with loved ones while they go through treatment so that they have family support.
 The program also has family sessions, so your family can get involved and you can all begin the healing process as you receive treatment.